a review by the Crow.

 Stephen Strange is a brilliant neurosurgeon, and like all people so high in their field (especially when it comes to a field so tense), he is a busybody who carries a sense of detachment from reality.

-One of this crow’s loves is on her way to becoming one soon, and this crow has had the privilege of speaking to people who are at the calibre Stephen’s portrayed to be.
+One of my friends is on her way to becoming one soon, and I’ve had the privilege of speaking to people who are at the calibre Stephen’s portrayed to be.
 The immediate thing to point out is that the character is pretty much on point.
 What outsiders might see as egotistical or arrogant is really more an extension of the trade and the professionalism that neurosurgeons have to carry.

-Of course, that’s not to say he isn’t a touch arrogant, but we smart folk have a habit of coming off so 🙂
+Of course, that’s not to say he isn’t a touch arrogant, but much of this arrogance is deserved (rightfully, it can be argued, in Strange’s eyes).

 After losing the use of his hands to a car accident and becoming disillusioned once successive surgeries fail to fix them, Stephen embarks on a journey to seek healing.